International invitation top tournament series in The Netherlands

 No invitation for Korchnoi at Tilburg tournament series until the year 1985 to secure the soviet participation.
 Korchnoi won then at his first entry in 1985 (alongside with Miles, and Hübner), and was clear second to Kasparov in 1989.

-Kasparov made his personal debut at the summit level in the international chess circuit at Tilburg in 1981 (Karpov did not take part this time, he avoided to play in international tournaments with rising Kasparov).
-Beliavsky won, Kasparov only scored 50%, he suffered defeats against two former World Champions, Petrosian and Spassky, and lost to Timman as well.
-Hereafter, Garry would moderate his intuitive style towards better calculation and brutal opening preparation, winning (or co-winning) in each tournament participation for incredible ten years in a row up to Linares in 1991 where he finished as runner-up behind Ivanchuk.
+Beliavsky won, meanwhile Kasparov only scored 50%, he suffered defeats against two former World Champions, Petrosian and Spassky, and lost to Timman as well.
+Hereafter, Garry would moderate his intuitive style towards better calculation and a brutal opening preparation, winning (or co-winning) in each international tournament he participated for incredible ten years in a row up to Linares in 1991 where he finished as runner-up behind Ivanchuk.

 In total, 8 WCC played in the Tilburg series: Smyslov, Tal, Petrosian, Spassky (all not winning!), Karpov, Kasparov, Kramnik, and Anand.